South East Asia ATLAS of Plucked Instruments

 You Tube

-There is nowadays quite a cross-over between the two types of gambus, so the gambus Melayu may be also made from staves, and have 6 double strings and a large single rosette - or three.
-Also the tuninghead may be bent back, or with a decorated carving.
+There is nowadays quite a cross-over between the oud-like gambus (johor) and the gambus melayu, so that the gambus Melayu may also be made from staves, and have 6 double strings and a large single rosette - or three.
+Also the tuninghead may be bent back (like an oud), or with a decorated carving.
 It may even have tuning machines.

 It is played with a long plectrum, and used for vocal accompaniment of Zapin music.
-It has a sound similar to the oud but with a more resonant, almost hollow sound.
+It has a sound similar to the oud.

-For much more information about all these different types of gambus instruments see : inthegapbetween.
+For much more information about all these different types of gambus instruments see : Portfolio.

 top